folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * **Settings (Circ): Can view loan policies.** This permission allows the user to view loan policies but does not allow create, edit or delete.
 * **Settings (Circ): Can view lost item fee policies.** This permission allows the user to view lost item fee policies but does not allow create, edit or delete.
 * **Settings (Circ): Can view overdue fine policies.** This permission allows the user to view overdue fine policies but does not allow create, edit or delete.
-* **Settings (Circulation): Title level request edit.** This permission allows users to enable and configure title-level requesting.
-Note that if title level requesting is enabled, and a title-level request is created, it can no longer be turned off via Settings.
+* **Settings (Circulation): Title level request edit.** This permission allows users to enable, disable and configure title-level requesting.
+Note that title level requesting cannot be disabled via settings if there are any open title level requests.

 ## Settings > Circulation > Circulation rules